jpiolho/Quake-Nav-Depot/README.md

 ## How to download

 On the right side of the page, you'll find under 'Releases' a package containing all the .nav files in the repository.
+Extract the zip into your /rerelease folder and you're good to go!
+Or pick and choose the .nav files from the zip if you wish.

 Alternatively if you want to download a single navigation file for a map, you're going to need [nav2json](https://github.com/jpiolho/nav2json).
 This tool allows you to convert from .navjson to .nav.